FanatiQS/VerbalEyes-Scroll-Controller/configuration system.md

 * It is very important to be able to lock down access to configuring the device over HTTP.
 * The best way is probably to have some kind of signin, like there is for routers, teradek vidu and so on.
 * Since data would then be transmitted back to the server through an HTTP POST request, it would need a cookie or something like that to store the session login.
+* Another way to authenticate is to use query parameters instead of a cookie.
+The pros about this is that it is possible to configure via cURL or anything similar and the only thing that needs to be done is to serve the html file with a changable `action` on the form element.

 ## Sending HTTP POST data
 * A way of sending form data to the server is to use the form attribute `enctype` set to `text/plain`.
 This would separate every form element with `\r\n` and not encode any special characters.